-However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the Company's ability to continue as a going concern.
+However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the C ompany's ability to continue as a going concern.
+For example, the terms on which the United Kingdom may withdraw from the European Union are not clear and it is difficult to evaluate all of the potential implications on the Company's trade, customers, suppliers and the wider economy.

-INDEPENDENT AUDITORS' REPORT (CONTINUED)

-TO THE MEMBERS OF PRS FOR MUSIC LIMITED
+INDEPENDENT AUDITORS' REPORT (CONTINUED) TO THE MEMBERS OF PRS FOR MUSIC LIMITED